pguenzi-tiberi/Alien_index_report_generator/README.md

 # Generator of Alien index to detect HGT

-It is a small python program to compute aline index, create a report table and analyse that.
+It is a small python program to compute alien index, create a report table and analyse that.
 So you can use it, modify it etc !

 ## Command example